helenhra/pycourse-proteins/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-For major changes, please discuss with the author.
+For major changes, please, discuss with the author.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)